INTERVIEW-Egypt plans new stimulus package in early 2014 -minister

 The package will likely be equal to or larger than a 22.3 billion Egyptian pound ($3.2 billion) package announced in August, trade minister Mounir Fakhry Abdel Nour told Reuters in an interview on Wednesday.

-His comments came hours before the United States halted some aid to the army-backed government following a crackdown on the Muslim Brotherhood, a move that Cairo sharply criticised.
+His comments came hours before the United States halted some aid to the army-backed transitional government following a crackdown on the Muslim Brotherhood, a move that Cairo sharply criticised.